hexterisk/blog/content/posts/Pratical Binary Analysis/Constraint Solvers and Z3/Constraint Solvers and Z3.md

 Follow [archived docs](https://hexterisk.github.io/Z3Py-Archive/guide-examples.htm) for basic syntax and a jump start.

-[Official Docs](https://z3prover.github.io/api/html/)for referencing the API in different languages.
+[Official Docs](https://z3prover.github.io/api/html/) for reference to the API in different languages.

 Taking Z3 for a spin, let's tackle a well-known problem: Sudoku Solver.